 An international quality and concept competition was organised for the master plan of the Makasiiniranta area in 2021–22.
 The museum building was not included in the Makasiiniranta competition, but a separate design competition will be organised once the final decision to build the museum has been made.
 Read more about the Makasiiniranta competition here.

 Helsinki is committed to being carbon neutral by 2030.
 The guiding principles in building, planning, and programming the new museum are based on environmental, cultural and social sustainability.
 In this era, we are called upon to take responsibility and set an example, and we aim to over perform on that front as well.

 A series of studies on the feasibility of founding a new museum for design and architecture in Helsinki have been conducted in the past few years.
 Based on that work, the City of Helsinki, the State of Finland and the two museums launched a new project phase with a clear objective: to produce a visionary concept, an operating and funding model, a design brief and all the necessary data needed to make a final decision to build a new museum.

 In April 2022 the Foundation for the Finnish Museum of Architecture and Design was established.
 The mission of the foundation is to establish a new museum of architecture and design of a high international standard.
 According to the projected timeline, a final decision to build the new museum would be made in 2023.
-Should the decision be positive, an architectural competition would be opened later that year.
+Should the decision be positive, a design competition would be opened soon after the decision.
 Based on the competition, a more detailed timeline would be made on the development, zoning and construction of the new museum building.
 The timeline towards the opening of the new museum will be updated during the process.

 Below you’ll find contact details of the project team planning the new museum of architecture and design.We would love to keep you posted through our Newsletter.